Nottingham

-Etymology
+Toponymy

 The name Nottingham comes from the Old English Snotingaham, meaning "homestead of the Snotingas" (that is, "the family or followers of a man called Snot").
 The loss of the initial S is due to Norman influence.
 In his Life of King Alfred, the Welsh cleric Asser refers to Nottingham as Tigguocobauc (modern Welsh Tŷ Gogofawg), meaning "cave house".
 It is unclear, however, whether this is a genuine Welsh name for Nottingham or an invention of Asser's.